-The following figure depicts a multisite deployment with a single Unified CM cluster and multiple VRUs.
+The following figure depicts a multisite deployment with a single Unified Communications Manager cluster and multiple VRUs.

 Figure 15.
-Multisite Deployment with a Single Unified CM Cluster and Multiple VRUs
+Multisite Deployment with a Single Unified Communications Manager Cluster and Multiple VRUs

 This scenario is similar to the previous one, with the addition of PSTN access at the Austin site.
 This scenario also adds personnel to the Atlanta site.